 We have set a goal to reduce total water consumption by 27% from 2008 levels by 2020.
 Unlike our similar GHG reduction goal, which was reached five years early, we have not seen the same success at reducing our water use.
-Although we have seen water reductions for the past four years, unfortunately, our water consumption has increased from our 2008 baseline.
+Although we have seen water reductions for the past four years, and a drastic drop in water consumption due to the pandemic, we continually to prioritize water conservation.